itsThest/itsThest/README.md

 </p>

 ## About Me
-Soy un estudiande de la carrera de ingenieria en Software de la "Universidad Tecnica del Norte", con gustos por el desarrollo de Software.
+I am a student studying Software Engineering at the "Universidad Técnica del Norte", with a passion for Software development.

 ## 🛠️ My Skills